andixia/SimpleOneWayHashing/README.md

 # SimpleOneWayHashing

-**The Source Code of Simple Password Hashing Tool, a sample of MVVM implementation built in WPF.**
+**The source code of Simple Password Hashing Tool - Example app of MVVM implementation in C# WPF**

 ---